 When should I contact a doctor for the stomach flu?

-Many people get contagious stomach flu from different causes, but in general, they recover from the infection in about 2 to 5 days and usually do not contact a health-care professional.
+Many people get contagious stomach flu from different causes, but in general, they recover from the infection in about 2 to 5 days and usually do not contact a health care professional.
 Most doctors consider gastroenteritis to be a self-limiting disease.
 Unfortunately some people, especially the elderly, young children, and individuals that have multiple medical problems may develop more severe symptoms.
-Consequently, people should contact their health-care professional or emergency department if one or more the following occurs:
+Consequently, people should contact their health care professional or emergency department if one or more in the following cases:

-- Gastroenteritis symptoms that last more than five days
+- Gastroenteritis symptoms that last more than 5 days

 - Bloody diarrhea

-- Signs of dehydration appear, for example, little or no urine output or dry mucous membranes
+- Signs of dehydration such as little or no urine output or dry mucous membranes

 - Constant or increasing abdominal pains

-- A person is immunocompromised, has other medical problems, or is pregnant
+- Person is immunocompromised, has other medical problems, or is pregnant

 - Facial or throat swelling